 Doel’s remaining residents and supporters formed the organization Doel 2020 in 1998 to save the town, and they’ve repeatedly brought (and won) court cases against the government to preserve Doel as a “habitation zone.”
 EU’s strict environmental laws have also worked in their favor: Doel is home to one of Europe’s largest swallow colonies.
 Despite these efforts, however, the government is moving forward with its plan for the expansion of the port, and it’s only a matter of time before all remaining residents Doel are evacuated.
 Doel 2020 is currently fighting for the preservation of the town’s historic structures and monuments, asking that several of them be dismantled and relocated before the town is demolished.

-Doel operates more like a historic park than a dereliction tourism site; it reminds me of the ghost town of Bodie, California (without the protected status, of course).
-Yes, most of the town’s inhabitants left in a short span of time, leaving behind empty homes, schools, and businesses, and all of this abandoned infrastructure, along with the extensive street art and the knowledge that the entire town will be gone in the very near future, draws people in.
+Doel operates more like a historic park than a dereliction tourism site; it reminds me of the ghost town of Bodie, California (without the protected status).
+Most of the town’s inhabitants left in a relatively short span of time, leaving behind empty homes, schools, and businesses…all of this vacant and unused infrastructure, along with the extensive street art and the knowledge that the entire town will be gone in the very near future, draws visitors in.
 It’s a unique location, and I think people enjoy documenting the town as a form of memorialization (for example, the video above discusses how Doel will soon exist only in memory and photographs).
 But the town’s natural, rural beauty and its location right next to the water seem to be as much of a draw as the dereliction and public art.